Immigration and integration: Germany debates terminology | DW | 21.01.2021

 Germany needs immigration.
 Language is key to integration.
-For years, experts have argued about what to call immigrants and their descendants.
+For years, politicians and academics have argued about what to call immigrants and their descendants.
 Now, there's a new proposal.

 For 15 years now, the term used by German statisticians and politicians alike to denote foreigners and their descendants has been "people with a migration background."